paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * listened to a [podcast](https://www.codenewbie.org/podcast/what-are-progressive-web-apps) on progressive web apps
+* listened to a [podcast](https://syntax.fm/show/120/gatsby-vs-next) on Gatsby and Next

 #### Project:
 * implimented html and css for home page projects section, not yet responsive